behnamkhanioffical/Nix-wiki/Remote-building.md

 # Warning

 If you are rebuilding your whole nix-on-droid system remotely you might get broken uid/gid.
-This happens because impurity in [this derivation](https://github.com/t184256/nix-on-droid/blob/2301e01d48c90b60751005317de7a84a51a87eb6/modules/user.nix#L10-L17) which when built remotely will get different ids.
+This happens because of impurity in [this derivation](https://github.com/t184256/nix-on-droid/blob/2301e01d48c90b60751005317de7a84a51a87eb6/modules/user.nix#L10-L17) which when built remotely will get different ids.
 To fix this you can specify uid/gid explicitly.